withoutairs/wait/README.md

 The wait gem executes a block until there's a valid (by default, truthy) result.
 Useful for blocking script execution until:
 * an HTTP request was successful
 * a port has opened
-* an external process has started
+* a process has started
 * etc.

 ## Installation